 What you see above is why some hair salons are willing to pay higher commissions in order to acquire and retain the better stylists.
 They are relying on the marginal increase in costs of $170.26 per one thousand in sales to get better stylists with clientele.
 Let’s see what happens for the salon when you substitute a 45% commission employee that generates $50,000 in sales with a stylist that generates $83,000 in sales at 60% commission.

 This looks like it works well, doesn’t it?
-So what is wrong with the model?
+What is wrong with the model?

 There are actually three flaws with the model.
 They are 1) a $33,000 increase in sales is highly improbable, 2) loss of opportunity value and 3) risk reward is not justifiable.
 The following sections explain each of these flaws in detail.